 What you are assessing

-An AI risk assessment covers three layers:
+An AI risk assessment covers four layers:

-- Data risk — what data could be exposed via AI tool usage
+- Data risk — what data could be exposed via AI tool usage (prompts, training, outputs)

-- Output risk — what harm could result from acting on bad AI output
+- Output risk — what harm could result from acting on bad AI output (wrong code, incorrect advice, biased decisions)

 - Operational risk — what happens if the tool disappears, changes pricing, or gets compromised